 If you remember up to 4 hours after you should have given a dose, give your child the missed dose.
 For example, if you usually give a dose at about 7 am, you can give the missed dose at any time up to 11 am.
 If you remember after that time, do not give the missed dose.
 Wait until the next normal dose.

 If you usually give it three times a day

 Do not give the missed dose.
 Give the next dose as normal.

 Never give a double dose of clonidine.
 If you have missed more than one dose, contact your doctor for advice.

 What if I give too much?

 It may be dangerous to give too much clonidine, as it may make your child’s blood pressure very low (your child will feel dizzy and may faint).
-If you think you may have given your child too much, contact your doctor or local NHS services (111 in parts of England and Scotland; 0845 46 47 in Wales) or take your child to hospital.
+If you think you may have given your child too much, contact your doctor or local NHS services (details at end of leaflet) or take your child to hospital.

 Take the medicine container or packet with you, even if it is empty.
 This will be useful to the doctor.
 Have the medicine package with you if you telephone for advice.

 It can be dangerous to give too much clonidine.
 Never give your child more than the doctor has advised.

 We use medicines to make our children better, but sometimes they have other effects that we don’t want (side-effects).